 The Foundation Course in Travel Medicine is awarded by the Royal College of Physicians and Surgeons of Glasgow.
-The next course is due to commence 13 and 14 November 2017.
+This course provides practitioners with the knowledge required to advise intending travellers on core aspects of travel health.

 The aim of the course is to provide suitably qualified and motivated health professionals with theoretical and practical knowledge so that they can begin to advise intending travellers on travel hazards that may directly or indirectly affect their health and to increase the student′s awareness the effects of travel on the host countries.

 This multidisciplinary course is available to any health professional working in a relevant field.
-For nurses, a first degree is not a requirement.
 All applicants must submit proof of their professional qualifications in the form of original certificates or certified copies when they apply for the course.
 Incomplete applications will be returned.

 Because of the demand for places applications from suitably qualified applicants will be accepted on a first come first served basis if the course becomes oversubscribed.